HenryRabelo/android-debloat-script/README.md

 - You can disable network access for any app that you find suitable.
 Generally, apps that can function without internet access should have their internet access blocked.
 Be careful when dealing with system apps, as that could impair normal phone functioning.
 - You can enable a network access logger from NetGuard's "Advanced options" menu.
 From there, you can see what apps request network access most frequently.
 - Keep in mind that if you have blocked system apps, you should test your phone to check if it is functioning properly.
 If it fails to connect to any service while using it daily, remember that it could be because of those changes.

+###### Creating a Work Profile for Isolation:

+After setting up Shelter, manually disable or uninstall for the work profile user (usually ID 10) the Google Play Services and Google Carrier Services.
+This may require disabling their work profile counterparts as Device Administrator apps.
+After disabling or uninstalling any / all Google Apps from the work profile, install F-Droid and Aurora Store on this profile and utilize it for Aurora Store apps, to utilize them without any communication with Google Play Services.
+Obviously, not all apps would work like that, so some apps would need to be installed on your main profile.

 ###### Changing Android Configurations:
 It is also important to change the following Android configurations, if they are available (you can search for the keywords in the Settings searchbox to find these):